How I finished my 700-page book

 It took three weeks to come up with an idea that Dwight-Now liked

 I kept asking the question, "How could Dwight-Now enjoy the process of editing the book?"
 I let my unconscious mind stew on it.
 Then it hit me.
-Living in Shanghai by this time, I put an ad in a local website advertising for a "book listener."
+Living in Shanghai by this time, I put an ad in a local site advertising for a "book listener."
 I received many applications for this position.
 Young Chinese people were eager to get a chance to improve their English while listening to a native English speaker (I also paid a token fee).

 A young Chinese woman would sit beside me at my computer.
 On the first day I lied to her, "As I am reading these essays out loud, your job is to make suggestions on how the English might be improved."
 Usually, within two days, having made no suggestions (the English subtleties I was dealing with were beyond her current English level), she guiltily said to me, "I am sorry, I don't think I am helping very much."

 By this time I knew she felt comfortable with me; she knew I was a safe (and good) man.
 I told her the truth, "You're helping a lot!
 With you, as a young attractive Chinese woman listening to me as I read, I can enjoy anything!"

 Thanks to many young anonymous Chinese women, I was easily able to finish and publish my courage book by July, 2004.
 Thanks to you women!
 The four years of writing my book was a total pleasure and it's the biggest project (of which I am immensely proud) that I've ever finished in my life.
 It would never have been successfully completed if I hadn't focused on creating and maintaining Now/Next integrity for the full duration of the project.